-Purpose: A shortage of qualified HVAC technicians, HVAC Tradesman, and workers with backgrounds in heating, ventilation and air conditioning has created the need for trained personnel in the construction industry.
-The Construction Technology HVAC Diploma specialization is designed for those seeking entry level employment in the trade and as a pathway to Tradesman Licensure.
-Successful completion of the two year HVAC Diploma Specialization meets the DPOR Board for Contractors educational eligibility requirement for those seeking Tradesman HVAC licensure.
-In addition, a minimum of two years documented work experience in the trade is also required for eligibility to apply for Virginia Tradesman Licensure.
-The HVAC Diploma Specialization (to include the HVAC Career Studies Certificate) provides training based on the current Virginia adoption of the Mechanical Code.
-In addition, the pathway provides training and a pathway that can lead to a number of Construction related credentials including DPOR Contractor Licensure, OSHA 10-30 Construction Industry Safety Training, EPA 608 and EPA 410A Certifications.
+Purpose: A shortage of qualified HVAC technicians, Mechanical (HVAC) Tradesman, and workers with Heating, Ventilation and Air Conditioning experience has created the need for trained personnel in the construction industry.
+The Construction Technology HVAC Diploma track is designed for those seeking entry level employment in the Mechanical (HVAC) Trades and is a pathway to Virginia Tradesman Licensure.
+Successful completion of the two year Construction Technology HVAC Diploma meets eligibility requirements for those seeking Virginia Tradesman Licensure.
+In addition, a minimum of two years of documented work experience in the trade is required for licensure The HVAC Diploma (including the integrated HVAC Career Studies Certificate) provides training based on the current Virginia adoption of the Mechanical Code.
+In addition, the track provides training and a pathway that can lead to a number of construction related credentials including Contractor Licensure, OSHA 10-30 Construction Industry Safety Training, NABCEP Entry Level Solar Thermal Installer Testing, and EPA 608/410A Certification.